variable-chain/variable-cdk-node/docs/config-file/node-config-doc.md

 **Default:** `"0s"`

-**Description:** BeethovenTxTimeout is the interval time to wait for a tx to be mined from the beethoven
+**Description:** agglayerTxTimeout is the interval time to wait for a tx to be mined from the agglayer

 **Examples:**